joeshull/what_the_fish_betta/README.md

 When we look at our <a href="https://github.com/joeshull/what_the_fish_beta/blob/master/readme_graphics/avgimage1.png">Average Picture</a> for each class we see that "Non-Fish" are generally brighter at the edges, while "Fish" pictures are brighter in the center.
 The direction of our coefficients speak to this relationship: As pixel intensity increases around the edges, we generally see a negative value for it's relative "fishiness".
 Conversely, in the middle, we see some positive correlation with pixel intensity and "fishiness".

-Of note: Though the "Non-Fish" images were generally brighter at the edges, the positive coefficients at the top edge the image correspond to the few areas where the "Fish" images had a higher pixel intensity than the "non-fish" images.
+Of note: Though the "Non-Fish" images were generally brighter at the edges, the positive coefficients at the top edge correspond to the few areas where the "Fish" images had a higher pixel intensity than the "non-fish" images.

 *For a more in-depth explanation on Logistic Regression, check out this <a href="https://towardsdatascience.com/logistic-regression-detailed-overview-46c4da4303bc">article</a> and the <a href="https://en.wikipedia.org/wiki/Logistic_regression">wiki</a>.*